CP1401/Practicals/prac_04/README.md

 **Now write a main program** that asks the user for the dose and yield, works out the brew ratio then uses your function to determine the coffee style.
 Remember that `main()` should always be your first function in any program file.
 Note: `yield` is a Python statement (keyword) so you can't use it as a variable.
-As a general rule, never use Python keywords as variables, even if you're allowed to (e.g. `sum` is a Python function but you're allowed to use it as a variable name... but don't.)
+As a rule, never use Python builtin words as variables, even if you're allowed to (e.g., `sum` and `print` are Python functions that it's possible to use as variable names... but don't!)

-Sample output:
+Sample:
 ```
 Dose: 18
 Yield: 36
 1:2.0 is considered normale
 ```

 How did you go?
 Got it?
 Use the examples above and the teaching in the lectures if you get stuck on anything.
 Ask for help if you still need more support.

 One more thing.
 In the BMI example program, we had a nice helpful function for getting a valid number.
 Copy and paste this into your program (near the bottom) and then use it (call it) when you get the dose and yield.
+Use estimates of maximum/high values, like 100.
+Or alternatively, you could rewrite the function to not take/check the maximum.

 Your final program should look quite a lot like our BMI example.
 Don't forget that our examples are some of the most helpful resources you have. **Use them!**